chgeo/bookshop-java/README.md

 1. To **compile** the project, right-click on the file `pom.xml` in the `bookshop-parent` project root folder and select **Run as > Maven build**.
     In the following dialog, enter the string `clean install` to the field labeled with "Goals" and click on "Run".
-    This step also compiles the CDS artifacts, repeat this once you make changes to the CDS models.
+    This step also compiles the CDS artifacts, repeat this once you make changes to the CDS model.
 2. To **run** the application, right-click on the `bookshop` project root in the Package Explorer and select **Run as > Spring Boot App** (make sure you have [Spring Tools 4 installed](https://github.wdf.sap.corp/cds-java/cds-services/blob/master/docs/local_dev_env.md)).
 3. Edit the created Spring Boot run configuration
     - select `sqlite` as profile in tab **Spring Boot**